IgA nephropathy (Berger's disease)

 The ultimate goal is to avoid the need for kidney dialysis or kidney transplantation.
 But in more advanced cases, dialysis or transplant may be necessary.

 To help keep your kidneys healthier:

 Coping and support

 Because the cause of IgA nephropathy isn't known, it's not possible to prevent it.
-If you have a family history of IgA nephropathy, talk with your doctor to find out what steps you can take to keep your kidneys healthy, such as reducing high blood pressure and keeping your cholesterol at optimal levels.
+But if you have a family history of IgA nephropathy, talk with your doctor to find out what steps you can take to keep your kidneys healthy, such as reducing high blood pressure and keeping your cholesterol at healthy levels.

 Terms and conditions of use